jacobian/pycon2017/docs/part1-intro.md

 ## Choices web framework make

 - "Do It Yourself" or "Best Of Breed"?
 - Pure-WSGI or higher-level abstractions?
-What about Websockets?
+What about WebSockets?
 HTTP2?
 - Framework or Library?
 - Path-based or object-based routing?
 - MVC?
 MTV?
 WTF?
 BBQ?